LingDong-/skeleton-tracing/README.md

 *A new algorithm for retrieving topological skeleton as a set of polylines from binary images.*

-[Available in all your favorite languages](#impl): C, C++, Java, JavaScript, Python, Go, C#/Unity, Swift, Rust,  Processing, OpenFrameworks.
+[Available in all your favorite languages](#impl): C, C++, Java, JavaScript, Python, Go, C#/Unity, Swift, Rust, Julia, Processing, OpenFrameworks.

 **[[Online Demo](https://skeleton-tracing.netlify.app)]**